elixirschool/elixirschool/_posts/2020-03-29-instrumenting-phoenix-with-telemetry-part-one.md

 ### Getting Started

 You can follow along with this tutorial by cloning down the repo [here](https://github.com/SophieDeBenedetto/quantum/tree/part-1-start).
-* Checkig out the starting state of our code on the branch [part-1-start](https://github.com/SophieDeBenedetto/quantum/tree/part-1-start)
+* Checking out the starting state of our code on the branch [part-1-start](https://github.com/SophieDeBenedetto/quantum/tree/part-1-start)
 * Find the solution code on the branch [part-1-solution](https://github.com/SophieDeBenedetto/quantum/tree/part-1-solution)

 Our Phoenix app, Quantum (get it?), is pretty simple--users can sign up, log in and click some buttons.
 Awesome, right?
 Really this dummy app just exists to be instrumented so it doesn't do much, sorry.